Strong negation in the theory of computable functionals TCF: Introduction

-A novelty of the definition of the strong negation $A^{\No}$ of a formula $A$ of $\TCF$ is its extension, by the first author, to inductive and coinductive predicates.
-Moreover, the analysis of strong negation in the informal system of non-inductive, constructive mathematics $\BISH$ given in~\cite{Pe22b} is reflected and extended here in the study of strong negation within the formal system $\TCF$, as results and concepts of the former are translated and extended in the latter.
-We structure this paper as follows: \begin{itemize} \item In section \ref{sec: TCF} we briefly describe $\TCF$: its predicates and formulas, its derivations and axioms, Leibniz equality, and weak negation. \item Following~\cite{Pe22b}, in section \ref{sec: SNTCF} the strong negation $A^{\No}$ of a formula $A$ of $\TCF$ is defined by recursion on the definition of formulas of $\TCF$.
-This definition is extended to the strong negation $P^{\No}$ of a predicate $P$ of $\TCF$ (Definition \ref{defi:StrongNegation}).
-As a special case of the latter, we get the strong negation of an inductive and a coinductive predicate of $\TCF$. \item In section \ref{sec: propSNTCF} we prove some fundamental properties of $A^{\No}$ in $\TCF$.
-Among others, we show an appropriate version of the Ex falso quodlibet (Lemma \ref{lem:StrongNegationLem}) and of the double negation elimination shift for strong negation (Theorem \ref{thm:DoubleStrongNegElim}).
-We also explain why there is no uniform way to define $A^{\No}$ (Proposition \ref{prop:nouniform}).
-Finally, we incorporate Rasiowa's strong implication in $\TCF$. \item Motivated by the concept of a tight apartness relation in $\CM$, in section \ref{sec: SNTCFtight} we introduce the so-called tight formulas of $\TCF$ i.e., the formulas $A$ of $\TCF$ for which the implication $\neg(A^{\No}) \to A$ is derivable in minimal logic.
-A translation $A \mapsto A^t$ of the formulas of $\TCF$ to its tight fragment is also included. \item In section \ref{sec: ex} some important case-studies and examples are considered that reveal the naturality of our main Definition \ref{defi:StrongNegation}.
+A novelty of the definition of strong negation $A^{\No}$ of a formula $A$ of $\TCF$ is its extension, by the first author, to inductive and coinductive predicates.
+Moreover, the analysis of strong negation in the informal system of non-inductive\footnote{Bishop's informal system of constructive mathematics BISH can be seen as a system that does not accommodate inductive definitions.
+Although the inductive definitions of Borel sets and of the least function space generated by a set of real-valued functions on a set are found in~\cite{Bi67}, Bishop's original measure theory was replaced later by the Bishop-Cheng measure theory that avoids the inductive definition of Borel sets, and the theory of function spaces was never elaborated by Bishop (it was developed by the second author much later).
+It is natural to consider the extension BISH$^*$ of BISH as Bishop's informal system of constructive mathematics with inductive definitions given by rules with countably many premises.}, constructive mathematics $\BISH$ given by the second author is reflected and extended here in the study of strong negation within the formal system $\TCF$, as results and concepts of the former are translated and extended in the latter.
+We structure this paper as follows: \begin{itemize} \item In Section ~\ref{sec: TCF} we briefly describe $\TCF$: its predicates and formulas, its derivations and axioms, Leibniz equality, and weak negation. \item In Section ~\ref{sec: SNTCF} strong negation $A^{\No}$ of a formula $A$ of $\TCF$ is defined by recursion on the definition of formulas of $\TCF$.
+This definition is extended to the definition of strong negation $P^{\No}$ of a predicate $P$ of $\TCF$ (Definition \ref{defi:StrongNegation}).
+As a special case of the latter, we get strong negation of an inductive and a coinductive predicate of $\TCF$ . \item In Section ~\ref{sec: propSNTCF} we prove some fundamental properties of $A^{\No}$ in $\TCF$.
+Among others, we show an appropriate version of the Ex-falso-quodlibet (Lemma \ref{lem:StrongNegationLem}) and of double negation elimination shift for strong negation (Theorem \ref{thm:DoubleStrongNegElim}).
+We also explain why there is no uniform way to define $A^{\No}$ (Proposition \ref{prop:nouniform}), and we incorporate Rasiowa's strong implication in $\TCF$.
+Finally, we show that weak and strong negation are classically equivalent (using Lemma~\ref{lem:StrongNegationLem} and Lemma~\ref{lem:classWNtoSN}). \item Motivated by the concept of a tight apartness relation in $\CM$, in Section ~\ref{sec: SNTCFtight} we introduce the so-called tight formulas of $\TCF$ i.e., the formulas $A$ of $\TCF$ for which the implication $\neg(A^{\No}) \to A$ is derivable in minimal logic.
+As in the partial setting of $\TCF$ very few non-trivial formulas are tight, the introduced notion of relative tightness is studied (see Proposition~\ref{prop:reltightbasic} and Lemma~\ref{lem:reltight}). \item In Section ~\ref{sec: ex} some important case-studies and examples are considered that reveal the naturality of our main Definition \ref{defi:StrongNegation}.
 Furthermore, they justify the use of $\TCF$ as a formal system for a large part of $\BISH$, since the use of strong negation in $\TCF$ reflects accurately the seemingly ad hoc definitions of strong concepts in $\BISH$. \end{itemize}